APLMOOC/APLMOOC/docs/course/ch2/part5.md

 ---
 <link rel="stylesheet" href="/styles/ch5part2.css">

-Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!
+Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank in their own right!

 We will discuss this in depth in Chapter 5, so take this section as a word of warning.

 Look what happens when we try to create the new temperature matrix from the already existing temperature vectors